 2.1.2 PCC Employee Automatic Membership

-Any person who is an employee of PCC will automatically become a member for the duration of his or her employment without the need to comply with the provisions of Section 2.1.1 of these Bylaws.
-Any employee may also become a member independent of his or her employment status if he or she complies with the provisions of Section 2.1.1 of these Bylaws.
+Any person who is an employee of PCC will automatically become a member for the duration of his or her employment without the need to comply with the provisions of Section 2.1.1.
+Any employee may also become a member independent of his or her employment status if he or she complies with the provisions of Section 2.1.1.

 2.1.3 Active and Inactive Membership